August 31, 2021

 – WWW –

-This document requests permission from the Council to operate an in person Order of the Arrow Assembly Weekend on October 3 and 4 of 2020 at LPSR.
+This document requests permission from the Council to operate an in-person Order of the Arrow Assembly Weekend on October 2-3, 2021, at LPSR.

 Lodge Leadership has reviewed the Council Plan for Re-opening Overnight Camps and agrees to abide by all of the health and safety requirements of that plan.

 This event will be referred to as the “Iron-Person Ordeal”.
 Following is the tentative schedule:

 |4-5 pm||Members arrive to set up camp|